atomescrochus/laravel-gracenote/README.md

 The `atomescrochus/laravel-gracenote` package provide and easy way to interact with the Gracenote Web API from any Laravel 5.3 application.

 This package is usable in production, but should still be considered a work in progress (contribution welcomed!).
+It required PHP >= `7.0`.

 ## Install